 - Laundering and mending is often included, so items are kept at a high standard throughout their life cycle

 However, there are a few grey areas.
-For example:
+Some reasons why fashion rental may not be sustainable include:

 - Renting clothes creates twice as many deliveries, meaning more emissions in the long run

-- Certain fashion rental brands are backed by fast fashion brands
+- Certain fashion rental brands are backed by bigger fast fashion brands and parent companies

 - Hurr Collective is backed by New Look among others